atooms-mirror/postprocessing/README.md

 ## Documentation

 Check out the [tutorial](https://atooms.frama.io/postprocessing/tutorial) for more examples and the [public API](https://atooms.frama.io/postprocessing/api/postprocessing) for full details.

 Org-mode and jupyter notebooks are available under `docs/`.
-Try out the tutorial live on [Binder]( https://mybinder.org/v2/git/https%3A%2F%2Fframagit.org%2Fatooms%2Fpostprocessing/HEAD?labpath=docs%2Findex.ipynb).
+You can run the tutorial interactively on [Binder]( https://mybinder.org/v2/git/https%3A%2F%2Fframagit.org%2Fatooms%2Fpostprocessing/HEAD?labpath=docs%2Findex.ipynb).

 ## Requirements